gene-git/wg_tool/Docs/Contributing.rst

 ..
-SPDX-License-Identifier: MIT
+SPDX-License-Identifier: GPL-2.0-or-later

 How to help with this project
 =============================

 Thank you for your interest in improving this project.
-This project is open-source under the MIT license.
+This project is open-source under the GPL-2.0-or-later license.

 Important resources
 ~~~~~~~~~~~~~~~~~~~